Yasen-class submarine

-The Yasen class, Russian designations Project 885 Yasen and Project 885M Yasen-M (Ясень, NATO reporting name: Severodvinsk), also referred to as the Graney class, are a series of nuclear-powered cruise missile submarines designed by the Malakhit Marine Engineering Bureau and built by Sevmash for the Russian Navy.
+The Yasen class, Russian designations Project 885 Yasen and Project 885M Yasen-M (Ясень, NATO reporting name: Severodvinsk), also referred to as the Graney class, are a series of nuclear-powered attack submarine (SSN) designed by the Malakhit Marine Engineering Bureau and built by Sevmash for the Russian Navy.
 Design work commenced in earnest in the 1980s with the first submarine built in the 1990s–early 2010s with commissioning in 2013.
-Two additional boats to a modified (and slightly shorter overall) Yasen-M design were commissioned in 2021 and six more are under construction.
-Based on the Akula class and Alfa class designs, the Yasen class is projected to replace the Russian Navy's current Soviet-era nuclear attack submarines.
-The Akula class is optimised for a hunter-killer role, whereas the Yasen class concept uses the platform as a nuclear guided missile submarine (SSGN).
+The first two boats to an upgraded (and slightly shorter overall) Yasen-M design were commissioned in 2021.
+Based on the Akula class and Alfa class designs, the Yasen class is projected to replace the Russian Navy's current Soviet-era nuclear attack submarines as well as Oscar II class cruise missile submarines.
+The multipurpose Yasen class concept uses the platform both for the hunter-killer role as well as to target enemies with the VLS-launched cruise missile, similar to the cruise missile submarine.
+All of these submarines but Severodvinsk are the upgraded Yasen-M class variant.

 History

-The Yasen-class submarines were designed by Malakhit, which was formed through the late 1950's merger of the SKB-143 and TsKB-16 design bureaus.
+The Yasen-class submarines were designed by Malakhit, which was formed through the late 1950s merger of the SKB-143 and TsKB-16 design bureaus.
 Work on the initial design was scheduled to start in 1977 and be completed in 1985.
 Malakhit is one of the three Soviet/Russian submarine design centers, along with Rubin Design Bureau and Lazurit Central Design Bureau.

 Construction on the first submarine started on 21 December 1993, with its launch slated for 1995 and its commissioning for 1998.
 However, the project was delayed due to financial problems and it appeared during 1996 that work on the submarine had stopped completely.
 Some reports suggested that as of 1999 the submarine was less than 10 percent complete.
 In 2003 the project received additional funding and the work of finishing the submarine restarted.

 In 2004 it was reported that the work on the submarine was moving forward, but, due to the priority given to the new Borei-class SSBNs, the lead unit of the class (Severodvinsk) would not be ready before 2010.
 In July 2006 the deputy chairman of the Military-Industrial Commission, Vladislav Putilin, stated that two Yasen-class submarines were to join the Russian Navy before 2015.

 On 24 July 2009, work commenced on a second submarine, named Kazan.
 On 26 July, the Russian navy command announced that starting in 2011, one multipurpose submarine would be laid down every year, although not necessarily of this class.

-An August 2009 report from the U.S. Office of Naval Intelligence estimated the Yasen-class submarines to be the quietest, or least detectable, of contemporaneous Russian and Chinese nuclear submarines, but said they were still not as quiet as contemporary U.S. Navy submarines (i.e. Seawolf and Virginia classes).
+An August 2009 report from the U.S. Office of Naval Intelligence estimated the Yasen-class submarines to be the quietest, or least detectable, of seagoing Russian and Chinese nuclear submarines, but said they were still not as quiet as first-line U.S. Navy submarines (i.e. Seawolf and Virginia classes).